eaborden/readme_generator/Develop/Project README/README.md

 ---

 Image 2.
-Navigate to the development folder of the repository in your terminal.
+Navigate to the develop folder of the repository in your terminal.
 Install the inquirer package.

 ![npm_install](https://github.com/eaborden/readme_generator/blob/master/Assets/images/npm_install.PNG?raw=true)